udelcodes/udelcodes.github.io/cyber2/Bash_Tutorial.md

 1. Use `pwd` and note what dir you are in
 2. Use `echo` with a string as an argument to see how the command works
 3. Use `mkdir` to create a directory named "Trash"
-4. After creating the Trash directory, since it is infact trash, use `rm` to remove the directory
+4. After creating the Trash directory, since it is infact trash, use `rm -R` to remove the directory
 5. NOTE: Once you remove a file or directory, it is near impossible to get it back, so be careful!
 6. Find the file named "names.txt" and use the `cat` command to see the contents of the text file
 7. Alot of names right? now since the file is taking up a large amount of our screen space, use `clear` so the names are removed from the screen.